-- This school is committed to providing a physical environment that is accessible to pupils with medical conditions and is on one level with extra width doors, ramps and shower facilities. - Pupils with medical conditions are included in the consultation process to ensure the physical environment at this school is accessible. - This school's commitment to an accessible physical environment includes out-ofschool visits.
-The school recognizes that this sometimes means changing activities or locations.
+- Woodloes School is committed to providing a physical environment that is accessible to pupils with medical conditions and is on one level with extra width doors, ramps and shower facilities. - Pupils with medical conditions are included in the consultation process to ensure the physical environment at this school is accessible. - Woodloes School is committed to providing an accessible physical environment including out-of-school visits.
+The school recognises that this sometimes means changing activities or locations.